PurpleTree HR logo

 A common point of confusion is the relationship between annual leave and public holidays in Ireland.
 These are separate entitlements under Irish law.

-Ireland has 10 public holidays each year, including the St. Brigid’s Day holiday introduced in 2023.
+Ireland has 10 public holidays each year.
 On a public holiday, an employee is entitled to one of the following (at the employer’s discretion):

 • A paid day off on the public holiday